Rachel Rice Dooley

-Ray Dooley (born Rachel Rice Dool; died January 28, 1984) was a vaudeville performer in the [Ziegfeld Follies with others including W. C. Fields, Will Rogers and Fanny Brice.
+Ray Dooley (née Rachel Rice Dool; died January 28, 1984) was a vaudeville performer in the Ziegfeld Follies with others including W. C. Fields, Will Rogers and Fanny Brice.
 From there she moved to other musical stage performances.

 Biography

 Ray Dooley was born in Glasgow, Scotland as Rachel Rice Dool to Robert Rogers Dooley, an Irish-born circus clown.
 (The family name was later changed to Dooley.)
 Her brothers, Gordon, Johnny, and Willie Dooley, were also performers.
 According to Port of Philadelphia immigration records, Mrs. Mary Doole [sic], aged 29, arrived with her small children, Will (aged four), John (aged two) and Rachel, (11 mos. old), as passengers on board the Manitoban in June 1890.
 They had sailed from Glasgow, Scotland, and their destination was Pittsburgh, Pennsylvania.